The most important thing in understanding stress in a man

 - Increases feelings of reward and compassion

-- Fosters cooperation and sharing in relationships by signaling safety and trust
+- Fosters cooperation and sharing in relationships by signalling safety and trust

 - Can inhibit the natural stress response people have toward potential threats

 Hold hands, rub his arm as you walk past, or give him a massage.
-Through touch, you are not only letting him know you care, but you are also helping his brain to release oxytocin, which can help reduce his stress.
+Through touch, you are not only letting him know you care but also helping his brain release oxytocin, which can help reduce his stress.

 Increase Testosterone